carmenbianca/report-liferay/plan.md

 chap.
 3, sec.
 3.2] The questions were posed to Matija Šuklje, and paraphrased here.

-The sections *What* and *Why* provide the best concise context for the reader.

 #### What {-}

 Liferay has a lot of software under various \glspl{license}.
 Liferay gives legal